Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Impact of SED template and SFH model choice on fitting

 \section{Impact of SED template and SFH model choice on fitting}

 As indicated in the main text, we adopt the BPASS SPS model in \bagpipes, as the input SEDs from \sphinx\ are likewise generated with this model.
-By contrast, \citet{Cochrane2025} employed the \citet[][BC03]{Bruzual2003} model to evaluate the accuracy of recovering stellar masses and SFRs from \sphinx\ SEDs.
+In contrast, \citet{Cochrane2025} employed the \citet[][BC03]{Bruzual2003} model to evaluate the accuracy of recovering stellar masses and SFRs from \sphinx\ SEDs.
 Therefore, examining how the choice of SED template influences the inferred galaxy properties is necessary.

-Figure~\ref{fig:A1}--\ref{fig:A2} illustrate the impact of the SPS template on SED fitting results, highlighting the comparison between BPASS and BC03.
-We perform intrinsic stellar continuum fitting with several SFH models and compare the resulting $M_\star$ values with those obtained using BPASS (i.e., the \texttt{intr\_Zfix} model in Table~\ref{tab:fitting_sets}).
+Figures~\ref{fig:A1} and \ref{fig:A2} illustrate the impact of the SPS template on SED fitting results, highlighting the comparison between BPASS and BC03.
+We perform intrinsic stellar continuum fitting with several SFH models and compare the resulting $M_\star$ values with those obtained using BPASS (i.e. the \texttt{intS\_Z$_\mathrm{true}$} model in Table~\ref{tab:fitting_sets}).
 Figure~\ref{fig:A1} displays the difference between the true and fitted $M_\star$ values when each SPS template is applied with the true normalised SFH model, and the inset depicts an example of the intrinsic stellar continuum spanning rest-frame NUV to optical wavelengths.
 We find that the recovered $M_\star$ with BC03 is slightly larger (by $\sim 10\%$) than that with BPASS.
-This difference arises from the lower flux at rest-frame optical wavelengths in the stellar continuum when BC03 is applied, as can be seen in the inset of Figure~\ref{fig:A1}.
+This difference arises from the lower flux at rest-frame optical wavelengths in the stellar continuum when BC03 is applied, as can be seen in the inset of Fig.~\ref{fig:A1}.
+As shown by \citet{Stanway2018}, BPASS yields slightly more luminous and redder spectra at intermediate ages, driven by differences in the treatment of AGB stars, stellar atmosphere models, and binary evolution.
 Consequently, when $Z_\star$ is allowed to vary, the fitted $Z_\star$ with BC03 becomes larger to match the redder input colour of the \sphinx\ galaxy, which is based on the BPASS.